-The National Institute on Alcohol Abuse and Alcoholism estimates that close to twenty million adults (7.2% of those in America) “qualify” as alcoholic.
-In 2012, only 8% of these individuals actually received any treatment for their alcohol addictions.
-Estimates also state that roughly 100,000 individuals with drinking problems die every year from alcohol related causes, making it third leading cause of preventable death.
+The National Institute on Alcohol Abuse and Alcoholism estimates that close to twenty million adults (7.2% of those in America) “qualify” as alcoholics.
+In 2012, only 8% of these individuals received any treatment for their alcohol addictions.
+Estimates also state that roughly 100,000 individuals with drinking problems die every year from alcohol-related causes, making it the third leading cause of preventable death.

 Other statistics related to alcoholism:

 - Almost 7% of deaths around the world are attributed to alcohol consumption

 - It costs the United States over 200 billion dollars each year to attend to alcohol-related consequences

 - It contributes to over 200 disease and injury-related conditions